hayamikkawi/graduation-project-front-end/README.md

 4. Passengers can search for rides, sort results by closest to origin/destination, filter results by properties/time.
 5. Report and Rating Systems.
 In addition to these features, Chatting, Cancel Reservations/ Delete Rides, Notifications and more features were implemented.

+This repository includes the mobile frontend part of this project, which was developed using React Native.